medoidai/skrobot/README.md

 Many examples example can be found in the [examples](examples) directory.

+### Why does exists?

+It can help a Machine Learning Engineer to keep track of his/her basic experiments / tasks, automate the repetitive (boring) stuff when designing modelling pipelines and spend more time on the important decisions.

 ### The people behind it

 The following members of our team were involved in developing the initial release of this app: